Hiram B. Clawson: Family

 Clawson had four wives.
-His first wife was Ellen Curtis Spencer Clawson, a daughter of Orson Spencer.
+His first wife was Ellen Curtis Spencer, a daughter of Orson Spencer.
 Among their children was Spencer Clawson who ran unsuccessfully for mayor of Salt Lake City.

-Clawson's second wife was Margaret Gay Judd, who was born in Canada.
+Clawson's second wife was Margaret Gay Judd.
 One of their children was Rudger Clawson who was a member of the Quorum of the Twelve.
 Another of their children, Thomas A. Clawson, became a dentist and served in several callings in the LDS Church including succeeding Orson F. Whitney as bishop of the Eighteenth Ward in Salt Lake City.

 Clawson's third wife was Alice Young, a daughter of Brigham Young and Mary Ann Angell.
+Their son John Willard Clawson studied art and became a landscape and portrait painter.

 Clawson's fourth wife was Emily Young, a daughter of Brigham Young and Emily Partridge.

 Clawson had a total of forty-two children.